jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Circle Language Spec Revamp/2019-08 Circle Language Spec Revamp Notes.md

 - [ ] ~ Maybe make the idea of ubiquitous bidirectional relationships between commands and objects less centric.
 Or perhaps at least diverge into other approaches, so attempting to make room for expressing what goes on in other languages, rather than replacing the construct by another take on it.
 - [ ] ~ I think maybe that bidirectionality is not of much use in this Circle Language Spec.
 It seems better off being placed in Circle Construct Drafts, because it just does not resonate much with other languages, programming seems to be able to live without it, and it seems alienating and full of implications, that seems to make concepts fall apart that did not seem to need to be ripped apart in the first place.
 I might be too harsh about it here.
 It is an interesting idea, I think, but it just complicates the idea of the diagram notation, which seems centric, not drastically changing how constructs work.
 - [ ] ~ The Imported Parameter Concepts could be tidied up.
 The ideas from the original Symbol Language.doc might be processed: discarded or embedded into the main text.
 Merging the texts of the conceptual explanation and diagram notation might make things more overviewable and shorter / less text.
+- [ ] ~ The approach of in/out/thru may be a more appropriate description.
+- [ ] ~ Thru parameters had a particular implicit notation introduced in "Symbol Language (2004)": an object line that goes in both directions.
+Perhaps one implicit notation too many.
+But perhaps it can be introduced as an alternative.
+- [ ] It seems the parameter connections might be implicit assignments (perhaps readable in "Symbol Language (2004)".
+It might only be implied in "Commands" > "Creation Behavior of Commands" in the Spec currently (2021-03-03).
+Perhaps it might deserve to be mentioned this possible implicit behavior of the lines (that cross command boundaries?).
+It might not be like that in all cases (clauses?).
+Introducting the concept lightly surrounded with maybe's may help.

 ### 2020-05-20 Postponed Content Changes for Execution Control